 The Allegheny Health Network's EMS fellowship is an immersive, one year longitudinal experience in emergency medical services.
 EMS Fellows will serve as an Assistant Medical Director for an affiliated agency and have the opportunity to explore various areas of subspecialty practice.
 The Fellowship's diverse clinical affiliations and didactic structure prepares physicians to sit for the subspecialty board examination.

-The first month is dedicated to orientation and familarization with the regional EMS system.
+The first two months are dedicated to orientation and familiarization with the regional EMS system.
 Upon completion, the EMS fellow will be authorized to conduct field response and paired with a partnering EMS agency.
 The didactic curriculum is spread out over 9 months, and the sample "block" rotation includes an EMS research month and an EMS elective.

 Subspecialty focus areas:

 1. Critical Care Transport: AHN adopts a regionalized approach to the delivery of specialized and definitive care.
 Referral resources within the AHN system include: a level III neonatal ICU, two trauma centers, a comprehensive stroke center, and a burn center.
 AHN also transports pediatric patients to the Children's Hospital of Pittsburgh.
 Critical Care Transport crews must maintain an exceedingly high level of readiness and proficiency in order to meet the needs of the region's sickest patients.
 EMS Fellows are afforded the opportunity to ride along with critical care crews and provide necessary medical oversight.